 Along with cash flow, generating new business and marketing, we know that HR can present a raft of challenges for small business owners.
-Working with small businesses for over 10 years, we have put together the top 10 most HR common challenges, and what you can do to overcome them.
+Working with small businesses for the past 15 years, we have put together the top 10 most HR common challenges, and what you can do to overcome them.

 This could mean your HR practices are not up to scratch, and you could be exposing yourself to potential issues.
 Review your policies and ask for expert help if necessary to get your ducks in a row.

 - Training and retention

 In order to keep the best people, you need to provide the right support and training.
 Often staff are left to investigate training courses themselves, with resistance from the employer.
 Training should form part of the personal development plan which is set out for each member of staff.

 Finding the time and mechanisms to vet candidates and attract the right people.
 If you recruit through agencies you are facing cost implications, but if you recruit in-house you will have to set aside your time to vet applications.
 Employee referral schemes work well, where they can recommend suitable candidates in exchange for a reward, or outsource to a specialist HR consultancy who will also manage the interview process with you.

 Understanding best practice initiatives.
 Making a bonus or incentive scheme which is relevant, achievable, accessible and motivational.

 - Owners/management not acknowledging the need of HR

 Often leaving these tasks to other members of the team.
 With legislation being so tight on employment law leaving HR to an untrained team member is a high-risk strategy and could be costly.